-The above example defines a system called “mainHRI” that includes two HRI Engines ‘SubHRI01’ having two HRI Components (person detection and person identification) and ‘SubHRI02’ having three HRI Components (person detection, person identification, and face detection).
-The HRI Engine Profile of ‘MainHRI’ includes the HRI Engine Profile of ‘HRI01’ and that of ‘HRI02’ as sub profiles by specifying the IDs of the corresponding HRI Component Profiles using the <rois:SubProfile> tag within the <rois:HRIEngineProfile> tag.
+The above example defines a system called “mainHRI” that includes two RoIS Engines ‘SubHRI01’ having two RoIS Components (person detection and person identification) and ‘SubHRI02’ having three RoIS Components (person detection, person identification, and face detection).
+The RoIS Engine Profile of ‘MainHRI’ includes the RoIS Engine Profile of ‘HRI01’ and that of ‘HRI02’ as sub profiles by specifying the IDs of the corresponding RoIS Component Profiles using the <rois:SubProfile> tag within the <rois:HRIEngineProfile> tag.

 Annex B: Examples of CommandUnitSequence in XML (informative)